Comparing Zoom Lens

-Say you are photographing at a Grand Prix event (lucky you!), and the car is coming towards you.
+Imaging you are photographing at a Grand Prix event (lucky you!), and the car is coming towards you.
 If you were simply using a fixed telephoto lens, it wouldn't be long before you were just photographing the bumper as the car got nearer.

-Comparing zoom lens – Types
+Comparing zoom lens: Types

 Are you building a set of zoom lenses that will get you from say, 16mm to 200mm? that way, you will cover all angles at wedding or portrait photography.
 The lenses I would recommend would be maybe;

 As I have said in other parts of this site, don't go for poor quality glass, you will regret it!
-If you can't afford new, buy second-hand, lenses are easy to check for damage or dust, just look through it, and check that all the moving parts still operate smoothly.
+If you can't afford new, buy second-hand.
+Lenses are easy to check for damage or dust.
+Just look through it and check that all the moving parts still operate smoothly.

 The quality of their products and the amount of research and development behind them, makes them a top competitor for the larger brands.
 Their lenses will fit most of the larger makes and models of SLR, digital or film.

 Go to their website and have a browse, read forums and check the reviews from owners at Amazon.com.